 Even though FD is a good short-term/medium-term investment option.
 It is to be noted that the average rate of inflation is almost 6% annually.
 The rate of return on FD investment is hardly 5-6% per annum which is almost equal to the average rate of inflation per year.
 Hence it is always advisable that FD must be preferred by an individual for only those goals which are fixed in nature.

-RD is considered as one of the best options as anyone can opt for the same instantly through internet banking.
+RD is considered one of the best options as anyone can opt for the same instantly through Internet banking.
 Investing the money is hassle-free and quick.
 And one can even liquidate their money in between the investment cycle in case of an emergency.

 Surely one of the best investment options for people looking to save their money and earn good interest in the short term.

 For example– Mr. B has a LIC policy and health insurance premium to pay at the end of every year.
 The estimated amount is said to be INR 36,000.
 It is very difficult for him to pay this amount in one go hence he decides to set aside INR 3000 every month so that he can pay the respective amount easily when required.
 Here, instead of keeping the money in a savings account, Mr. B can opt for an RD facility available through his bank.
 This way his money will be safer and he would be able to generate very few but better returns as compared to his savings account.

 Surely a better option.